Dr Stephen Pietsch

 ‘Seelsorge: a living tradition in pastoral theology practice.’
 Lutheran Theological Journal 43, no. 1 (May): 49–62.

 ‘Acedia: naming it and responding to it in the context of pastoral ministry.’
-Paper presented at LCA Victorian Pastors’ Conference, Templestowe, Vic, April.
+Paper presented at LCA Victorian Pastors’ Conference, Templestowe, Vic.

-‘A Noble Task: being a pastor who is not ashamed of his ministry’.
-Paper presented to LCA Victorian Pastor’s Conference, Templestowe, Vic, April.
+‘A Noble Task: being a pastor who is not ashamed of his ministry.’
+Paper presented to LCA Victorian Pastor’s Conference, Templestowe, Vic.

 ‘Luther: behind and ahead.’
-A series of three lectures given to the LCA NSW Pastors’ Conference, Warrambui, NSW.
+Series of three lectures given to the LCA NSW Pastors’ Conference, Warrambui, NSW.

 ‘Martin Luther and the Reformation: their contribution to ecumenical discussions today.’
 Lecture given to the South Australian Council of Churches Annual General Gathering.

 ‘On weariness of life: Martin Luther’s letter to Jonas von Stockhausen as pastoral care for the suicidal.’
-A paper presented at the Luther@500 Conference, Melbourne, Vic.
+Paper presented at the Luther@500 Conference, Melbourne, Vic.

 ‘Reflected majesty: praying the psalms of praise.’
 Series of four lectures for Bethlehem Lutheran Church, Adelaide, SA.

 ‘Preaching to post-modernity: learning from Luther.’
-A lecture to the LCA South Australian Pastors’ Conference, Paringa, SA.
+Lecture to the LCA South Australian Pastors’ Conference, Paringa, SA.

 ‘From Conflict to Communion as a resource for observing the approaching 500th anniversary of the Reformation in a contemporary ecumenical context.’
 Series of two lectures to the Lutheran Church of New Zealand Pastors’ and Church Workers’ Conference, Wellington, NZ.